 And all that messuage with the appurtenences and all the land meadows and pasture thereunto belonging containing 14 acres lying in or near Holt Street now or late in the occupation of ? late in occupation of George Cork/Cock or his assigns.
-(Holt Street Cottage, adjacent land, and part of the land across the road on Cook’s Hill).
+(Cookys or Holt Street Cottage, adjacent land, and part of the land across the road on Cook’s Hill).

 * And all the messuage of 4 acres of land in Nonington and in the occupation of ?
 Rist, widow, or her assigns

 And the messuage and 3 acres of land therein enjoyed near Holt Street late in the occupation of Edward Symonds and his assigns.[Now Ingleside in Holt Street].